-Students who wish to register for a course should follow instructions on the Apply Now page.
+Students who wish to register for a course should follow instructions on the Apply Now page, which will be live later in the fall.
 Students will make their course(s) selection via an online application found on Apply Now page.
 A parental/guardian signature is required.
 Within seven to ten days after completing the application, AU will email instructions on next steps to complete the enrollment.

 Students will earn one credit upon successfully completing one course.
 Students may enroll in up to three courses to earn additional credits.
 Because the nature of instruction is asynchronous and there are no live sessions, students may select courses with overlapping dates.